 Still, most pilgrims opt for a light breakfast of toast and coffee (2€), a mid-morning snack such as a sandwich (3-5€), late afternoon tapas (~3€), and an evening “Pilgrim’s Menu” dinner (8-12€).
 Just a quick word about the “Pilgrim’s Menu”: AMAZING!
 This normally consists of a salad or soup to start, a main carbohydrate-rich entrée featuring locally sourced meat/fish, dessert, and a FULL bottle of wine!
 Yeah, just try to find that deal in the States!!

-At present, the Euro (€) fluctuates between $1.10 and $1.13, but was as low as $1.06 in April.
-Since taxes are included in all prices, we can effectively say that the Euro and US Dollar are mostly equivalent.
+At present, the Euro (€) fluctuates between $1.15 and $1.27, but was as low as $1.05 in April, 2017.
+Since taxes are included in all prices, we can effectively say that the Euro and US Dollar are somewhat equivalent.
 Moreover, the custom of “tipping” in the US is vastly ignored in Spain and one tips when a server REALLY goes above and beyond in providing extras.
-(Yes, Mikey still tips due to karma, but the customary 20% in the US would actually be too much and insulting to the server in a small village café!)
+(Yes, Mikey still tips due to karma, but the customary 20% in the US is normally way too much and insulting to the server in a small village café!)

 Perhaps the larger question remains: OMG, why is the Camino so cheap and why am I not vacationing on it?!
-To put it bluntly, yes, a $30 per day, all-inclusive vacation sounds amazing.
-Still, pilgrims carry all their belongings on their backs and walk an average of 16-18 miles per day.
+To put it bluntly, yes, a ~$40-50 per day, all-inclusive vacation sounds amazing.
+Still, pilgrims carry all their belongings on their backs and walk an average of 16-25 miles per day.
 If this physical challenge still remains appealing to you, please follow Mikey’s blog and get in touch with him.
-Let’s face it, if an out of shape and overweight Mikey can complete the trip with his father last year and STILL wants to attempt it again, what’s stopping you?!
+Let’s face it, if an out of shape and overweight Mikey can complete the trip with his father one year, goes back the following, and STILL wants to attempt it again, what’s stopping you?!

 What about your backpack?
 What do you take with you?

 Glad you asked!
-Just a year ago, Mikey would have provided a laundry list of all things possible.
+Just two years ago, Mikey would have provided a laundry list of all things possible.
 With a bit of experience under his belt, he now says – not a lot.
-Remembering how heavy his pack was (and that it is recommended to carry no more than 10% of ones body weight – e.g., a 200lb pilgrim should carry NO more than 20lbs), Mikey is hard at work to pare down last year’s packing list.
+Remembering how heavy his pack was (and that it is recommended to carry no more than 10% of ones body weight – e.g., a 200lb pilgrim should carry NO more than 20lbs), Mikey is hard at work to pare down even last year’s packing list!

 Sure, the normals like synthetic clothing and quick-dry gear remain, but never used items like Alpine-First-Aid-Kits for four and Costco-sized packs of AA batteries have been scrapped.
 Oh, and just try wearing nylon and polyester for over a month – it sucks!
-(Mikey was happy to line-dry all of his laundry in about an hour, but there was nothing like climbing into cotton sweats his first night back at home!)
-Insofar as an actual packing list goes, stay tuned as Mikey will address this in an upcoming post.
+(Mikey was happy to line-dry all of his laundry in about an hour, but there was nothing like climbing into cotton sweats his first night back at home.)

 Are you Catholic?
 Is that why you’re walking?